Only A Hop, Skip And A Jump Away From Helsinki, The Stunning Medieval Old Town Tallinn Is Worth A Visit.

 If you’re looking for views of the Baltic Sea, head over to the viewing platforms at Patkuli and Piiskopi.

-REASON TO VISIT THE OLD CITY OF TALLINN #8
+REASON TO VISIT OLD TOWN TALLINN #8

 Nightlife.
 Tallinn has an exuberant night scene and most of it is mainly concentrated in the Old Town.
 And I love the idea of entering a bar from medieval cobblestone streets and then finding yourself in one of the coolest bars any European country would be envious of.
 A juxtaposition of the two worlds makes the experience more fun and exciting.